gszhangwei/Refactor/README.md

 # Refactor
-### We will put all the best practices here for reference
+### We will put all the practices here for reference
 ```You can check out different branches to observe the diverse implementations```
 - Strategy design model - main
 - Abstract modeling - abstract-class